Seek emergency care if:

 - Avoid rubbing or pressing on the eye.

 2. When to See a Health Care Provide

 Get medical help if:

-- The person has blurred vision or eye pain, tearing, redness, or irritation even if there does not appear to be something in the eye.
+- The person has blurred vision or eye pain, tearing, redness, light sensitivity, irritation, or difficulty opening the eye, even if there does not appear to be something in the eye.
 There may be a scratch on the surface of the eye called a corneal abrasion.